 Shop for the 1958 Topps Jim Brown rookie on eBay (affiliate link), because this is the only true rookie card.

 Back of the card

 The top right side of the card reads “Football Fun” and has a large square that collectors can scratch off with a coin for a “magic answer.”
 The question reads, “What is the nickname of N. Carolina U.?”
-As mentioned above, this is one of the factors that decreases the population of Jim Brown rookie cards in perfect condition.
+As mentioned above, this is one of the factors that decrease the population of Jim Brown rookie cards in perfect condition.

 An All-American and all-around letterman at Syracuse, Jimmy kept grabbing new honors last season as the NFL’s outstanding rookie.
-All Jimmy did was lead the league in yards gained and TD’s as well as to pace the browns to the title.1958 Topps Jim Brown Rookie (#62)
+All Jimmy did was lead the league in yards gained and TD’s as well as to pace the Browns to the title.1958 Topps Jim Brown Rookie (#62)

 Jim Brown Rookie Card Value

 The Jim Brown rookie card is one of the most valuable football cards of the 1950s.
-This chart below is from the popular card grading site, PSA.
+The chart below is from the popular card grading site, PSA.
 It shows prices for the Jim Brown rookie card in various conditions.